Mariners’ Chris Flexen shuts down the Rangers in 5-0 win

 He fired first-pitch strikes to 15 of the 24 batters he faced.
 And when he didn’t throw a strike on the first pitch, he came back with one immediately.

-He didn’t allow a ball to be hit with over 100 mph exit velocity in the entire game.
-And of his 87 pitches thrown, he threw 60 strikes with 12 swings and misses.
+He allowed only four balls in play with exit velocities over 100 mph in the outing while his cutter and changeup had average exit velocities under 90 mph.
+Of his 87 pitches thrown, he threw 60 strikes with 12 swings and misses and 15 called strikes.

 His teammates provided him with requisite, but minimal run support early in the game.